heptarch/heptarch.github.io/drafts/tarkovsky.md

 The "caretaker" was a thin, ungainly woman called Chiara who smoked constantly and was never to be found at the Institute.
-She appeared in the kitchen on the evening of a full moon, unannounced, and wordlessly poured us two glasses of sambuca.
+She appeared in the kitchen on the evening of a full moon, unannounced, two weeks into my stay, and wordlessly poured us two glasses of sambuca.
 While the water clouded over, she put one leg up on the table, and
 smiled: "Ne avrai bisogno."<label for="sn-1"